Hillebrand Desk Lamp 7004

 Often named Oslo, but it is not!

-Materials: Black painted aluminium lampshade, white painted inside.
-Polished brass, iron parts.
+Materials: Round black metal base with a big brass switch in the middle.
+Black painted UFO/mushroom style aluminium lampshade, white painted inside.
+Polished brass flat rod, iron parts.
 2 silver painted Bakelite sockets.

 Height: 33 cm / 12.99” – adjustable

 Electricity: 2 bulbs E14, 2 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.